-If you are concerned about autism, you should first talk to your GP, health visitor or school.
-They will be able to discuss your concerns with you and if appropriate, access a referral for a health assessment with a community paediatrician.
-Your teacher or social worker if you have one, will also be able to offer advice and support.
+If you are concerned about autism, you should discuss your concerns with a professional such as your GP, health visitor or your child’s preschool/school.
+If you and the professional feel it is appropriate then you or the professional can make a referral to the Autism Assessment Team.
+Your SENCO, child’s teacher or social worker if you have one, will also be able to offer advice and support.

-For adults, all referrals for assessment will go to Bristol autism support services (BASS) for adults.
-BASS will assess and diagnose people who are referred to by their GP but as well as also provide post-diagnostic support, advice and training.
+For adults, all referrals for assessment will go to Bristol Autism Spectrum Service (BASS) for adults managed by Avon Wiltshire Partnership.
+BASS will assess and diagnose people who are referred to by their GP but can also provide post-diagnostic support, advice and training.

 BASS have produced a number of guides for adults with autism and their family which can be found on their website.

-BASS run a weekly advice sessions in Yate.
-Details about this service are available on their website.
+BASS run a weekly advice session in Yate, details about this service are available on their website.

 If your child is under 5 years old and has been diagnosed with autism, the team who diagnosed your child will ask if you would like to be added to the waiting list for the NAS Early Bird programme.
 You will be contacted when a space is available.
 Early Bird is a parent support programme for families of children under the age of 5 with a diagnosis of autism.
 Designed by the National Autistic Society (NAS) the programme is delivered by Early Bird trainers over 3 months.

-Further details about the Early Bird programme is available on the NAS website.
+Further details about the Early Bird programme are available on the NAS website.

 You can find further information about local support and training for parents by reading Support for Parent Carers.